gansbrest/hodor/README.md

 hodor
 =====

-Small utility to streamline dev process with Docker and Boot2Docker and Docker Machine (OS X)
+Small utility to streamline dev process with Docker on OS X (Boot2Docker/Docker Machine) and Linux

 Blog posts with more info: